woodlyer/gostExample/ReadMe.md

 ### Transports Protocols
 Tunnel based on these transport protocals.
-You may change the protocal in cmd to protocal list here.
+You may change the protocal in cmd to protocals listed here.
 - tcp - raw TCP
 - tls - TLS
 - mtls - Multiplex TLS, add multiplex on TLS (2.5+)